Prateekdeve/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+About:Git and Github are fantasting.
 ---
-Git and Github are fantasting.